Introduction

 Conclusion

-In this post, we looked at what Google Guava library is along with the benefits of using it in our project or application.
+In this post, we looked at what Google Guava library is and the benefits of using it in our project or application.
 We saw how to import it into our application.
-Then we saw about the String utilities in Google Guava library – the Strings and the Splitter classes.
+Then we saw about the String utilities in Google Guava library - the Strings and the Splitter classes.